Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Gaze Estimation Background

 \subsection{Categorization}

-Gaze estimation research has a long history. \Fref{Fig:development} illustrates the development progress of gaze estimation methods.
-Early gaze estimation methods rely on detecting eye movement patterns such as fixation, saccade and smooth pursuit~\cite{Young_1975_survey}.
-They attach the sensors around the eye and use potential differences to measure eye movement~\cite{Mowrer_1936_APS, Schott_1922_uber}.
+\Fref{Fig:development} illustrates the development of gaze estimation methods.
+Early gaze estimation methods detect eye movement patterns such as fixation, saccade and smooth pursuit~\cite{Young_1975_survey}.
+They attach sensors around eyes and measure eye movement using potential differences~\cite{Mowrer_1936_APS, Schott_1922_uber}.
 With the development of computer vision technology, modern eye-tracking devices have emerged.
-These methods usually estimate gaze using the eye/face images captured by a camera.
-In general, there are two types of such devices, the remote eye tracker and the head-mounted eye tracker.
-The remote eye tracker usually keeps a certain distance from the user, typically $\sim$60 cm.
+They usually estimate gaze using eye/face images captured by cameras.
+In general, there are two types of such devices, remote eye tracker and head-mounted eye tracker.
+The remote eye tracker usually keeps a certain distance from the user, \eg, $\sim$60 cm.
 The head-mounted eye tracker usually mounts the cameras on a frame of glasses.
-Compared to the intrusive eye tracking devices, the modern eye tracker greatly enlarges the range of application with computer vision-based methods.
+Compared to the intrusive eye tracking devices, the modern eye tracker greatly enlarges the range of application.

-Computer vision-based methods can be further divided into three types: the 2D eye feature regression method, the 3D eye model recovery method and the appearance-based method.
-The first two types of methods estimate gaze based on detecting geometric features such as contours, reflection and eye corners.
+Computer vision-based methods can be further divided into three types: 2D eye feature regression methods, 3D eye model recovery methods and appearance-based methods.
+The first two types of methods estimate gaze based on geometric features such as contours, reflection and eye corners.
 The geometric features can be accurately extracted with the assistance of dedicated devices, \eg, infrared cameras.
-Detailly, the 2D eye feature regression method learns a mapping function from the geometric feature to the human gaze, \eg, the polynomials~\cite{Morimoto_2005_CVIU,Stampe_1993_BRMIC} and the neural networks~\cite{Ji_2002_RI}.
-The 3D eye model recovery method builds a subject-specific geometric eye model to estimate the human gaze.
+More concretely, the 2D eye feature regression method learns a mapping function from geometric feature to point of gaze, \eg, the polynomials~\cite{Morimoto_2005_CVIU,Stampe_1993_BRMIC} and the neural networks~\cite{Ji_2002_RI}.
+The 3D eye model recovery method builds subject-specific geometric eye models to estimate human gaze directions.
 The eye model is fitted with geometric features, such as the infrared corneal reflections~\cite{Guestrin_2006_TBE,Zhu_2007_TBE}, pupil center~\cite{Valenti_2012_TIP} and iris contours~\cite{Mora_2014_CVPR}.
-In addition, the eye model contains subject-specific parameters such as cornea radius, kappa angles.
-Therefore, it usually requires time-consuming personal calibration to estimate these subject-specific parameters for each subject.
+However, they usually require a personal calibration process for each subject, since the eye model contains subject-specific parameters such as cornea radius, kappa angles.